Registrations are now open for May/June exam series. We will conduct examinations as planned, with additional health and safety measures.

 You will not be required to submit any evidence to The British Council or Cambridge to prove your learning has been disrupted by Covid-19.

-- Please make your entries for the June 2021 exam series as normal with The British Council.
+- Please make your entries for the May/June 2022 exam series as normal with The British Council.

 If Cambridge approves your application, then it is important that you must sit the remaining components in the subject.
 If you’re absent for the other components then Cambridge cannot award you a grade.